 I am a Chancellor's Fellow (Lecturer) in Data Driven Innovation, Space and Satellite.
-My research focuses on the use of remote sensing to tackle the water-energy-environment trilemma.
-At present, I am using multi and hyperspectral satellite imagery, in situ data, and machine learning techniques to investigate processes modelling the coastal environment.
-I am also interested in studying the interaction of marine energy converters and the coast, as well as the relationship between these, social and environmental factors, and the built environment.
+My research focuses on the use of remote sensing to study water, energy and environmental problems.
+In particular, I am interested in using multi and hyperspectral satellite imagery, in situ data, and machine learning techniques to investigate processes modelling the coastal environment.
+I also work on the application of satellite data to reduce the cost of marine renewable energy and better understand its environmental impact.
 I hold a PhD in Energy Systems & Dynamics of Biogeochemical Flows.
-I am a Turing Fellow by the Alan Turing Institute, a Fellow of the Higher Education Academy (FHEA), and a Chartered Engineer (CEng MICE).
+I am a Turing Fellow of the Alan Turing Institute, a Fellow of the Higher Education Academy (FHEA), and a Chartered Engineer (CEng MICE).

 My story so far

 I started my studies in Ingenieria de Caminos, Canales y Puertos (MEng Civil & Environmental Engineering) at the University of Granada (Spain) in 2008, focusing on marine energy and coastal engineering.
 In 2013 I did an MSc in Environmental Hydraulics, specialised in aero-hydrodynamics.

 I moved in 2014 to Oxford, where I worked as a Researcher in Coastal Structures at HR Wallingford.
 During that time, I developed my computational fluid dynamics skills, analysing the effect of storms in breakwaters and wave energy converters.
 In 2015 I was awarded a Talentia Fellowship to pursue a joint PhD at the University of Edinburgh in collaboration with the University of Granada.